 This continued for thousands of years, resulting in many metres of partly decayed plant matter known as peat.

-Many metres deep, these peat layers store vast quantities of carbon.
+Several metres deep inside the Earth, these peat layers store vast quantities of carbon.
 The resulting peat can be burned as fuel and is a major source of heat energy in countries such as Scotland, Ireland, and Russia.

 When this peat is deeply buried, water and other compounds are forced out by increasing pressure, resulting in the formation of lignite, the lowest quality of coal.